OLD GHOST ADVENTURES – HIGH FLYER

 Self-drive to your accommodation destination for the evening – the Rough and Tumble Bush Lodge nestled at the base of the Glasgow Range and overlooking a bend in the mighty Mokihinui River right at the northern terminus of The Old Ghost Road.
 The Rough and Tumble Bush Lodge features deeply comfortable accommodations, extensive decks, a large stone fireplace and dining tables hand-hewn from native woods milled onsite.
 Your hosts provide a hearty two-course meal and tales of The Old Ghost Road.
 Local beer and wine is available for purchase.

 After breakfast,coffee and an equipment check, you are set to go!
 Your bike ride or hike up the stunning Mokihinui Gorge takes you directly from Rough and Tumble Bush Lodge, over County Hill (the only significant hill of the day), above the confluence of Rough and Tumble Creek (the historic pack track up to Karamea), through old gold workings at Seatonville, and dramatic cantilevered bridges over earthquake slips.
 Your lunchtime destination (2-3 hours by bike, 4-5 hours on foot) is Specimen Point Hut, at a scenic promontory overlooking rapids at the head of the Mokihinui Gorge.
 Enjoy your lunch on the deck in the sun or inside the cozy hut.
-By prior arrangement, either press on from here to a subsequent rendezvous location or meet your helicopter transport for a stunning trip (with all your gear) up to Ghost Lake Hut – your destination for the evening.
+Meet your helicopter transport here for a stunning trip (with all your gear) up to Ghost Lake Hut – your destination for the evening.

 Ghost Lake Hut (1180 metres above sea level) is the high point of The Old Ghost Road and, for many, the pinnacle of their journey.
 Built in 2012 by volunteers, the hut boasts extensive views across the northern part of the South Island and is known for its spectacular dawns and dusks.
 Your accommodation tonight is New Zealand backcountry-hut style bunk beds with a communal cooking and gathering area.
 Cooking equipment and potable water are provided.
 Share your stories over the light of the wood stove with fellow Old Ghost Road adventurers, or read a book by candle or torchlight, before turning in for the evening.